newjersey/navigator.business.nj.gov/content/src/fundings/edison-innovation-growth.md

 openDate: ""
 dueDate: ""
 descriptionMd: Edison Innovation VC Growth Fund provides funding to early-stage, emerging technology businesses matched with an outside equity investor within the last 90 days.
----
+summaryDescriptionMd: >-
   Edison Innovation VC Growth Fund provides funding to early-stage, emerging technology businesses matched with an outside equity investor within the last 90 days.
 ---

-### Eligibility
+## Eligibility

 - Technology companies supported by venture capital with a minimum trailing 12-month commercial revenues of at least $2M
 - The company must employ 75% of its W-2 employees in NJ or commit to growing 10 high-paying jobs over two years